 Because our clients aren’t local, and due to the high volume of staff, our dates were set in stone.
 Therefore rain or shine, this was happening.
 Thankfully, the sun was shining on April 5th for the pre-shoot outdoors.
 Initially, the long-term forecast had said 3 degrees celsius with snow!
 On April 6th, the original plan was to shoot outdoors, but this was scrapped when we saw the call for rain.
 A new plan was developed and we believe it made even more of an impact to do the pillow fight indoors – what do you think?

-As an experiential marketing Toronto agency, we couldn’t be more proud of the final product.
+As a Toronto experiential marketing agency, we couldn’t be more proud of the final product.
 The video we co-produced with ManyMakers hit 325,000 views in 5 days – not to mention the 55,000+ views on our own Tigris Events fan page (15,000 organic and 35,000 with an ad).
 Our goal is 1,000,000 views and we are confident we will hit it by the end of the month!